Improving Schr\"odinger Equation Implementations with Gray Code for Adiabatic Quantum Computers: POTENTIAL DECOMPOSITION

 \subsection{Example: $S$-wave deuteron potential}

 As an illustration, in Fig.~\ref{fig:pot_walsh_normal}a, we plot both the potential and its low mode expansions from both strategies.
-We constructed a simple $S$-channel smooth hard core plus well nucleon-nucleon potential that roughly mimics the form of the well known Argonne $v_{18}$ potential \cite{AV18_PhysRevC.51.38}.
+We construct a simple $S$-channel smooth hard core plus well nucleon-nucleon potential that roughly mimics the form of the well-known Argonne $v_{18}$ potential \cite{AV18_PhysRevC.51.38}.
 The height of the hard core and the depth of the well are tuned to reproduce the deuteron binding energy in infinite volume.
 The potential has the functional form

 where $E$ and $R$ are free parameters tuned to experimental data parameterizing the height and radius of the core ($r\lesssim 0.3$~fm) and well ($r\gtrsim 0.3$~fm).
 Details of the free parameters are given in Fig. \ref{fig:pot_walsh_normal}a.